robfletcher/vending-machine/notes.md

+# Test structure

+- Separation of given/when/then/cleanup gives real clarity to tests.

 # Paramaterized tests

 - Both have the flaw that all tests have to use the parameters; you can't mix parameterized and regular tests.